-Dr. Taheera Blount Assistant Professor & Field Site Coordinator
+Dr. Taheera Blount Assistant Professor Field Site Coordinator

 Dr. Blount is an Assistant Professor of Counseling & serves as our Field Site Coordinator.
-She is a Licensed Clinical Mental Health Counselor, National Certified Counselor, and K-12 Licensed Professional School Counselor.
+She is a LCMHC, NCC, and K-12 Licensed Professional School Counselor.
 She has experience working with children, adolescents, and families as a school counselor and licensed clinician.
 Dr. Blount is a LEADS Fellow in translational research offered through the University of Pittsburgh.
-Her research focus includes: student retention among 9th and 10th graders; the use of spirituality and religion to overcome addiction and recovery; and exploring the educational resilience of students whose parents suffer from substance use disorders.
+Her research focus includes: student retention among 9thand 10thgraders; the use of spirituality and religion to overcome addiction and recovery; and exploring the educational resilience of students whose parents suffer from substance use disorders.
+Dr. Blount is the 2025 recipient of the NCCA Innovation/Creativity in Counseling Award.

-Dr. Latasha Hicks-Becton Assistant Professor
+Dr. Kelsey Hargrove Assistant Professor